 How to share your iPhone, iPad and Android screen with Cisco Webex

 Method 1: Cisco Webex mobile app

-This method only uses your phone/tablet, including iPhone 12.
+This method only uses your phone/tablet, including the latest iPhone, iPad and Android devices.
 Multitasking is not available.

 Open the Cisco Webex Meetings app on your phone or tablet.

 Begin broadcasting your screen.
 There are separate steps to do this depending on your device.